 The student-editors also conducted an interview with me, which they posted here.
 It gave me a great chance to reflect on my process, development, and core commitments, as a writer.

-- My exploration of poetry’s heartbeats, called “Laying It on the Wire: Delighting in Poetry’s Form and Rhythm” contains my confession that I can’t really hear meter and why.
+- My exploration of poetry’s heartbeats, called “Laying It on the Wire: Delighting in Poetry’s Form and Rhythm” contains my confession that I can’t really hear meter and why (and what I can, of course).
 It appeared in TAB: The Journal of Poetry & Poetics.

 - If you want to read more about our volunteer work at the World Friendship Center in Hiroshima, search for my essay “At the Crossroads: In Hiroshima at the Fiftieth Anniversary” which first appeared in Peace Review and was reprinted in the anthology Learning to Glow: A Nuclear Reader, which is available as a Google book.